sonic-net/SONiC/doc/drop_counters/drop_counters_HLD.md

 # 2 Requirements

-## 2.1 Functional Requirements (WIP)
+## 2.1 Functional Requirements
-1. Users must be able to configure debug counters to track one or more drop reason(s).
+1. Users can configure debug counters to track one or more drop reason(s).
     1. Supported ingress drop reasons are specified in sai_port_in_drop_reason_t.
     2. Supported egress drop reasons are specified in sai_port_out_drop_reason_t.
-2. Users must be able to access debug counter information via a CLI command
+2. Users can access debug counter information via a CLI command
+    1. Users can see what types of drops each counter contains
+    2. Users can assign aliases to counters
+    3. Users can clear counters

 ## 2.2 Configuration and Management Requirements
 Configuration of the drop counters can be done via: